LemmyNet/lemmy-docs/src/administration/separate_subdomains.md

 # Lemmy on Separate Subdomains

-This guide details hosting the Lemmy backend and frontend on diffrent domains.
+This guide details hosting the Lemmy backend and frontend on different domains.
 This is useful, for example, if you want users to have a webfinger (user handle) without a subdomain, but want to host services on the same domain.

 ## Placeholders